-5 Great Tips For New Moms – A MUST Read If Your Expecting
+5 Great Tips For New Moms – A MUST Read If You’re Expecting

 I am writing and sharing with you my tips for new moms.
 Why?
 Because if I were to guess, it is 3 A.M. and you’re currently reading this while feeding your newborn and hoping they go right back to sleep after feeding time.
 Was I spot on?
 (Let me know in the comments because I’m curious!)